Communists of Catalonia

-Communists of Catalonia (Comunistes de Catalunya) is a communist party in Catalonia founded in 2014.
+Communists of Catalonia (Comunistes de Catalunya) is a Marxist-Leninist party in Catalonia founded in 2014.

 Communists of Catalonia was founded on November 1, 2014, through the merger of the Party of the Communists of Catalonia (PCC) and independent communist sympathizers.
 Joan Josep Nuet was elected as Secretary General of the new organization.
 Like the founding parties, the new party participates in the coalition Esquerra Unida i Alternativa.